V0lk3n/V0lk3n.github.io/writeup/HeroCTFv5/HeroCTFv5-SystemCollection.md

 Great!
 We can read the SSH logs of the backup machine!
 Let's look if the log will show our SSH connection attempt to the backup machine.

-> Note : From you'r Kali, try a SSH connection on the second machine, you should look at the port on the deployed instance (not the machine where you connected as bob).
+> Note : From you'r Kali, try a SSH connection on the second machine, you should look at the port on the deployed instance.
 Or from bob on the dev machine, you can SSH directly on backup port 22.

 ```bash